chrislauyc/PyOriginTools/docs/API-design/ideas.md

 ## Getting data from worksheets

-## Creating worksheets and workbooks from scratch
+## Create new worksheets before workbooks
 To create something from scratch, we could do one of two things:
  1. create an empty book, create sheets, and add sheets into that book
  2. create sheets, add those sheets into a book

 Although it feels backwards, #2 seems simpler, so I'm going to go with it.
 In general, create a sheet before you determine what book to insert it into (including a book which may need to be created)

+## Creating worksheets and workbooks from scratch
 In this demo we will create a worksheet with some fruity data, then create several similar worksheets from this same staring point, and push it all into a workbook ("fruityBook") in Origin.
 Note that all of this occurs in Python memory until the very last line, when it interacts with Origin
 ```python
 # first create a sheet